Atomic Structure Solved Exercise

 (c) When azimuthal quantum number has a value 3, then there are seven value of magnetic quantum number.
 Give reasons.

 Q15.
-Discuss rules for the distribution of electrons in energy sub-shells and in orbitals. (a) What is (n+ ) rule.
+Discuss rules for the distribution of electrons in energy sub-shells and in orbitals. (a) What is (n+ l ) rule.
 Arrange the orbitals according to this rule.
 Do you think that this rule is applicable to degenerate orbitals?

 (b) Distribute electrons in orbitals of 57La, 29Cu, 79Au, 24Cr, 53I, 86Rn.